 - 10.1 While these pages helpfully reinforce the school's ability to design learning that suits its students, it is necessary to also reinforce that the curriculum needs to be broad and inclusive of all the learning areas in a balanced way.
-If this is not done NAG 1 and NEG 5 may be thought to be of less importance than previously.
-A weakness of this document is that it may not sufficiently support consistently rigorous education consistently high standards across the country. - 10.2 We believe that the statement that curriculum design usually starts with the shared values and beliefs of the community needs strengthening.
+If this is not done NAG 1 and NEG 5 may be thought to be of less importance than previously. - 10.2 We believe that the statement that curriculum design usually starts with the shared values and beliefs of the community needs strengthening.
 Regardless of whether the school community has shared values and beliefs, and some do not, it is crucial that the school works out its philosophy, it values, and the way its culture is to operate.
 They are not optional; they are the bedrock on which the curriculum must be developed. - 10.3 The encouragement of the use of significant themes in learning is admirable.
 However, the statement on significant themes presents problems.
 These particular themes appear to be mandatory, rather than examples of possibilities.
 Furthermore, there is no recognition that some of these themes might reward study at certain age levels only.
 There are many other highly significant themes schools might choose to explore, and it needs to be explicit that they have the freedom to do so rather than compulsorily concentrating on those listed. - 10.4 It would be valuable to encourage schools to provide students with opportunities for extended inquiries on self-chosen topics, including self-analysis of the individual student's learning journey while doing their project.
 This would link very well with the key competencies.